 #1: Does this have to be the ultimate truth?

-This is by far the most important question to start with, and it’s a simple one.
+This is by far the most important question to start with if you want to eliminate limiting beliefs, and it’s a simple one.
 Sometimes, this question is just enough to eliminate negative beliefs that aren’t deeply embedded in the subconscious yet.
 You can ask it each time you catch yourself stating something negative, right in the moment.

 Confront your belief head-on and be honest: is this the way it MUST be?
 Or, is this just the truth you’ve accepted for yourself?